A Thick Volatile Atmosphere on the Ultrahot Super-Earth TOI-561 b: Theoretical Modeling of Planet's Emission Spectrum

-Given the slight bump in the spectrum between 4-4.3 microns (see Fig \ref{fig:spectrum}, which we clarify lies on the same detector and is not a result of a detector offset), we also test whether a simpler model with either CO$_2$ or SiO opacity alone is statistically preferred, owing to their opacity peaks in this spectral region.
-We find that a retrieval model with the non-isothermal P-T profile and the abundance of CO$_2$ only or SiO only is not statistically preferred over the single-parameter blackbody spectrum model, resulting in Bayes factors $\leq$1.
+Given the slight bump in the spectrum between 4 and 4.3~$\mu$m (see Fig \ref{fig:spectrum}, which we clarify lies on the same detector and is not a result of a detector offset), we also test whether a simpler model with either CO$_2$ or SiO opacity alone is statistically preferred, owing to their opacity peaks in this spectral region.
+We find that a retrieval model with the nonisothermal pressure-temperature profile and the abundance of CO$_2$ only or SiO only is not statistically preferred over the single-parameter blackbody-spectrum model, resulting in Bayes factors $\leq$1.